Title: The Hobbit: The Battle of the Five Armies

 Released: Dec 2014 (US & UK)

 There’s a degree of dissatisfaction surrounding The Hobbit trilogy, but following the outstanding success of The Lord of the Rings, it was inevitable.
 Peter Jackson’s work will—for better or worse—often be compared to his first Tolkien adaptations and many will view The Lord of the Rings as the peak of his career (which is of course not a bad thing).
 However, for all the magic The Hobbit lacks when viewed alongside its pre-made follow-up, it’s still a well constructed, enjoyable and engrossing trilogy and The Battle of the Five Armies—while at times bloated and strained—is a strong finale that satisfyingly completes both the trilogy and Peter Jackson’s Middle Earth saga.
 Here are some things I liked and others I wasn’t too keen on.

 I liked how the film delved deeper into Thorin’s psyche.
 Richard Armitage was completely captivating and his performance ever-impressive.
 The actor’s calibre is on prime display and I was ultimately very pleased with how he portrayed Thorin.

 I liked the pace, which was predominantly on point.
 The film felt neither too long nor too short and the battles were balanced well with the quieter, more dialogue-driven sequences.
-Considering the Battle of the Five Armies takes place in a single chapter in Tolkien’s book—despite some degree of boat—I generally found it to be well adapted.
+Considering the Battle of the Five Armies takes place in a single chapter in Tolkien’s book—despite some degree of bloat—I generally found it to be well adapted.

 I liked Tauriel.
 Original characters in adapted work don’t often sit too well with audiences, particularly fans of the source material, but I felt Tauriel was well implemented.
 I enjoyed Evangeline Lilly’s performance and Tauriel as a character; though I feel she should have been killed off to tie up loose ends.